Sjors/nado-book/docs/index.md

 You'll learn about the latest soft fork known as Taproot, the challenges of keeping open source software free of money-stealing bugs and malware, new ways to protect nodes against evildoers on the internet, how to deal with the ever-growing blockchain, and more!

-Each chapter links to a corresponding episode of the [_Bitcoin, Explained_](https://podcastindex.org/podcast/3307835) podcast.
-The book also links to more than two hundred articles, videos, podcasts, and even the source code.
+The book links to more than two hundred articles, videos, podcasts, and even the source code.
 And thanks to a tiny QR code next to every link, you'll never have to type long URLs.

 # Mailinglist